 Continuing Education Courses > Mobilization of the Myofascial Layer: Pelvis and Lower Extremities > Mobilization of the Myofascial Layer - Greenville, SC - November 6-8, 2020

 |Price: $650 (Early Registrant Price of $625 ends one month before the first day of the course)

 Experience Level: Intermediate

 Contact Hours: 17

 As this course includes extensive lab work, all course attendees should come prepared to participate as both clinician and patient.
 Vaginal and rectal pelvic floor muscle techniques will be taught in labs.
-Pregnant women course attendees may participate in a limited capacity and we strongly recommend that pregnant attendees bring a model as vaginal examination and internal myofascial manual therapy prior to 32 weeks gestation is not the common standard of medical practice.
+Read more about What to Expect During Courses with Internal Lab Work.

 Seminar content is targeted to physical therapists.
 Content is not intended for use outside the scope of the learner's license or regulation.
 Clinical continuing education should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.